IHE/ITI.MHD/input/pagecontent/ITI-65.md

 ##### 2:3.65.4.1.2 Message Semantics

 The Document Source shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing: one SubmissionSet type List Resource; one or more DocumentReference Resources; zero or more Folder type List Resources; and zero or more Binary Resources to the Document Recipient.
-When implementing the **ITI-65 FHIR Document Publish** option a FHIR Document Bundle may be used in place of the Binary Resource.
+When implementing the **ITI-65 FHIR Document Publish** Option a FHIR Document Bundle may be used in place of the Binary Resource.
 Refer to [ITI TF-3: 4.5.1](32_fhir_maps.html) for details on the FHIR Resources and how Document Sharing metadata attributes are mapped.

 The media type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.